Dear reader of ADxS.org, please excuse the disruption.

 In lower doses, it is used as a sleeping pill.
 The relatively short plasma half-life of 2.5 to 5 hours4 is favorable for this.

-1. Quetiapine is an antagonist of
+1.1.
+Quetiapine acts as an antagonist

 • Serotonin receptor 5-HT2A2